Cedars/JSS-Scripts/README.md

 User-scoped profiles are scoped to users rather than to devices.
 This ensures that unconfigured devices still have the appropriate security profiles applied without any personal information - such as email addresses - being on the device.

+## Disclaimer

+Cedars School of Excellence accepts no responsibility for the correct operation of these scripts or any damage that their use may cause.